-Often referred to as the Paris of Canada, Montreal is a fascinating northern city with a vibrant culinary scene.
-It’s the second-largest French-speaking city in the world, and just an easy hour-long flight from New York.
+Often referred to as the Paris of Canada, Montreal is a fascinating northern city with a vibrant culinary scene and is one of the oldest cities in North America.
+It’s also the fourth-largest French-speaking city in the world, and just an easy hour-long flight from New York.

 Perfect forFamilies | Foodies | Intellectuals | Romantics